trading-app-ca/part-a-docs/README.md

 - **UI Elements**:
   - List of recent transactions with details date, transaction type, asset type, amount, price, total
   - Pagination - 20 transactions per page on desktop.
 Card display on mobile<br><br>
-  - **User Stories**
-    - *As Mark, an experienced trader,<br>
-      What: I want to simulate trades,<br>
-      Why: to see their potential outcomes without risking real money.*
-    - * As Emily, a uni student learning about finance,<br>
-      - What: I want a simple interface for placing trades,<br>
-      - Why: so that I can easily learn how to buy and sell cryptocurrencies.*
 ![Transactions mobile](./Images/wireframes/transactions-mobile.png)
 ![Transactions mobile nav menu](./Images/wireframes/transactions-mobile-navmenu.png)
 ![Transactions desktop](./Images/wireframes/transactions-desktop.png)